tmgthb/Autonomous-Agents/README.md

 - Context word [derives](https://www.etymonline.com/word/context) from latin "contextus" (a joining together).
 To be precise, the word contextere" (to interweave): "com" (together) and "texere" (to weave).
 - The word is not sum of words "con" (with) and "text".
 For example, saying "another one, please" can be said without specifying explicitly in the preceding text the concept of the "another one".
 For example the context differs, if we are listening a song vs. in a restaurant.
 The context does not need to be explicitly written.
 - LLM context window size has gradually increased from the 2k context window (GPT-3), to 4k (GPT-3.5), 8k / 32k (GPT-4), 128k (GPT-4.5) for [OpenAI models](https://platform.openai.com/docs/models/), 2M (Claude 3) and 1M (Gemini Pro 1.5) with near [perfect accuracy](https://www-cdn.anthropic.com/de8ba9b01c9ab7cbabf5c33b80b7bbc618857627/Model_Card_Claude_3.pdf) and the existing empirical research has pushed the textual context window limit above 2M tokens: [LongRoPE](https://arxiv.org/abs/2402.13753) and [MemWalker-interactive agent](https://arxiv.org/abs/2310.05029).

-Overall, text context window appears to steadily increase to above human-level capabilities.
+The textual context window in LLMs is already beyond human-level capacity text.
 - Terry Winograd wrote in 2001 a paper called  ["Architectures for Contex"](https://hci.stanford.edu/winograd/papers/context/context.pdf), where he reviews context in language, human-computer dialogue, context vs. setting and virtual and physical context.
 Winograd argues, that communication is based on common ground between speaker/hearer during the interpretation, which guided not only by physical environment, but as well non-physical shared context, such a common goal.
+As the context window in LLMs increase, the focus will inevitable turn towards managing context window perceived from other modalities such as vision, sound, robots,  etc.
-- Lenat (1998) authored ["The Dimensions of Context Space"](https://web.media.mit.edu/~lieber/Teaching/Common-Sense-Course/Dimensions-Context-Space.pdf) offers a deeper view on context: out-of-context, communication (encoding-decoding between people) takes place in a context and 7 elements of shared context.
+- Lenat (1998) authored ["The Dimensions of Context Space"](https://web.media.mit.edu/~lieber/Teaching/Common-Sense-Course/Dimensions-Context-Space.pdf) offers "a must-read" analysisw on the various dimensions and aspects of the context.
+For exampple Lenat proposes to think context being a region in some n-dimensional space.

-Overall, illustrates the variety of dimensions, which humans see as context when communicating, thinking and perceiving beyond just few thousands of text tokens.
+- Context is a region in n-dimensional embedding space.
+Text is only one of the dimensions.

+Overall, context is n-dimensional space, including text-dimension already in LLMs above human-level, yet lacking in other dimensions at the moment, such as vision, sounds and embodiment.

 ---